modernaweb/black-widgets/README.md

 ## Description

-Black Widgets is a free add-on for Elementor; with this plugin, you can create unique elements with the ability to customize on your website.
+Black Widgets is a free add-on for Elementor; with this plugin, you can create unique elements with the ability to customize your website.

 We will add more widgets with more and more styles that may surprise you in the future; for now, add black widgets to your WordPress, and don't miss future updates.